 The orchids

-Across three fire-affected regions, 14 orchid species will be targeted, as they require urgent conservation attention.
+Across three fire-affected regions, 14 orchid species were targeted, as they require urgent conservation attention.
 Four of the species are Critically Endangered (CR) under the Environment Protection and Biodiversity Conservation Act.
 The remaining eight species are listed as nationally threatened and had significant populations burnt in the recent fires.

 The sphagnum bogs of the Australian Alps, NSW and VIC